The Genius 9600 included in this comparison has been improved upon. The new model is called the Genius X. It is, for most a better purchase.

 In day to day life, improving the amount of time you brush for and ensuring your technique is correct are going to bring the biggest wins over opting between either of these brushes.

 Even if you used the correct brushing technique every time, I don’t think it would be possible for a dental professional to say which brush you had used.

-The only benefit is that potentially, Oral-B can deliver better results a bit faster and for those with smaller mouths the smaller Oral-B brush head might be a touch easier to manoeuvre around the back of the mouth in particular.
+The only benefit is that potentially, Oral-B can deliver better results a bit faster and for those with smaller mouths the smaller Oral-B brush head might be a touch easier to maneuver around the back of the mouth in particular.

 Is one better priced than the other?